 So, you have an educational course or a course idea that you are certain will fly!
 You have (or can acquire!) the necessary experience, the knowledge, and know that you can add value to many through your course(s).
 But the missing piece of the jigsaw is how on earth you are going to relay this message to your prospective audience?
 By the end of this post, you will have a much better idea of how to sell educational courses online.

 This site includes affiliate links – if you buy through my link I may get paid a commission but the price remains the same for you.
-Thankyou for your support.
+Thank you for your support.

 Get clear on why you want to sell your course online

-Selling a course online is a very smart idea indeed because you only have the one time cost of creating the course.
+Selling a course online is a very smart idea indeed because you only have the one-time cost of creating the course.
 Compared to other products that have manufacturing, shipping, or perhaps even importing costs, it is an absolute winner.
 However, if you approach the business with making a ton of money as your aim, you are very likely to fail.
 Instead, ask yourself this question:

 Who am I trying to help?

-By asking yourself this question, ideally before you have created your course and certainly before you go out to sell it, your will put yourself in a position of service.
+By asking yourself this question, ideally, before you have created your course and certainly before you go out to sell it, you will put yourself in a position of service.
 While I totally get that you need to make money, taking the focus off of yourself and onto your prospective customer which will help you clearly identify what they will need to get out of the course and who they are.

-Your first job before you go out to sell anything is build trust with your audience.
-You build trust by sharing who you are, what you know, your success with the program you are sharing with them etc. Don’t be afraid of sharing things you did that didn’t work and how you have struggled in the past (only if you have struggled in the past though which is highly likely).
-It will make you relatable as the people looking for your course are looking for help to overcome their own struggle.
+Your first job before you go out to sell anything is to build trust with your audience.
+You build trust by sharing who you are, what you know, your success with the program you are sharing with them, etc. Don’t be afraid of sharing things you did that didn’t work and how you have struggled in the past (only if you have struggled in the past though which is highly likely).
+It will make you relatable as the people looking for your course are looking for help to overcome their own struggles.

 Where will I find my audience?